 Between March 20 and August 31, 2020, the University of Michigan Press made all the titles in its hosted ebook collection, the University of Michigan Press Ebook Collection (UMP EBC), free-to-read.
 This meant all titles were available for anyone to read without charge, but only users within the IP ranges of library purchasers of the collection were able to download books.
 This was in response to the sudden restriction of physical movement and building access due to COVID-19 pandemic “lockdowns," which left many faculty, students, and librarians struggling to maintain continuity of research and learning.

 Even though the immediate benefit for users of free-to-read content ended in September, UMP has been eager to learn from the data gathered in order to shape the Press' future business strategy.
-With this in mind, the Press conducted several studies of the impact of free-to-read: an IP registry analysis, Google Analytics analysis, and qualitative surveys.
+With this in mind, [the Press conducted several studies of the impact of free-to-read]: an IP registry analysis, Google Analytics analysis, and qualitative surveys.
+A U-M Library "Tiny Studies" blog post reflects on what we learned.
 Additional data emerged from UMP's readership map, Altmetrics and Dimension reports, and COUNTER reports.
 From these sources, UMP discovered: